hazelcast/hazelcast-reference-manual/src/UserDefinedServices.md

 - It will be scalable, meaning that the capacity for the number of counters scales with the number of cluster members.
 - It will be highly available, meaning that if a member hosting this counter goes down, a backup will be available on a different member.

-All these features will be realized with the steps below.
-In each step, a new functionality to this counter will be added.
+All these features are done with the steps below.
+Each step adds a new functionality to this counter.

 1. Create the class.
 2. Enable the class.